Wine in the 20th century underwent many changes. Therefore, the century is divided into three sections.

 Chateau-bottling became mandatory for classified wines in Bordeaux.58

-• Baron Philippe de Rothschild successfully ended a 20 year political battle to get his chateau raised from its 1855 classification as a Second Growth to a First Growth.61 See listing for 1953.
+• Baron Philippe de Rothschild successfully ended a 20 year political battle.
+It was to get his chateau raised from its 1855 classification.
+There it was listed as a Second Growth.
+But he wanted it to be a First Growth.61 See listing for 1953.

-• South Africa implemented its Wine of Origin certification system.59
+• South Africa started its Wine of Origin certification system.59

 • The first wine in the now famous Marlborough region of New Zealand was produced.60

 • The first commercial vineyard was planted in Denmark.
-The EU has subsequently and inexplicably limited total growth in the entire country at 245 acres (99 hectares).62
+The EU later limited total growth in the entire country at 245 acres (99 hectares).62

 • Zinfandel and Primitivo were identified as being the same.63 This fact was later confirmed by DNA profiling in 1994.